 Of course, while JBL is a reputable wireless speaker brand, it isn't on its own.
 Ultimate Ears (often shortened to UE) is behind some of our favourite budget, portable models, so if you'd rather stick to proven winners, the below may be of greater interest.

-The new upgraded UE Wonderboom 2 ($79.99/£89.99) (pictured above) is one of our most popular tried-and-tested picks for those on a very tight budget.
-Ideal as a travel companion, it also impresses with its great-value sound, long battery life and Bear Grylls levels of durability, making them fantastic alternatives to the JBL Clip 3 and Flip 4.
+The aforementioned, Award-winning UE Wonderboom 2 (£69.99 / $79.99), pictured above, is one of our most popular tried-and-tested picks for those on a very tight budget.
+Ideal as a travel companion, it also impresses with its great-value sound, long battery life and Bear Grylls levels of durability, making it a fantastic alternative to the JBL Clip 3 and Flip 4.

 Last but not least, we'd hugely recommend considering Audio Pro, who in the last couple of years has made a bigger mark in the wireless speaker market than any other brand.
-The biggest selling point of their wireless speakers is sound quality, which in our experience topples its competitors at nearly every price point they cover.
+The biggest selling point of its wireless speakers is sound quality, which in our experience topples its competitors at nearly every price point it covers.

-They also all work in a multi-room capacity over wi-fi too, and they tend to expand upon Bluetooth and 3.5mm connectivity with Apple AirPlay and streaming service support, such as Spotify Connect.
+They also all work in a multi-room capacity over wi-fi, and they tend to expand upon Bluetooth and 3.5mm connectivity with Apple AirPlay and streaming service support, such as Spotify Connect.

-They're much more than just Bluetooth speakers, then, so if you're partial to their mostly box-like design, can afford their price tags and are after multi-room features in addition to Bluetooth, Audio Pro's offering should be considered.
+They're much more than just Bluetooth speakers, then.
+So if you're partial to their mostly box-like design, can afford their price tags and are after multi-room features in addition to Bluetooth, Audio Pro's offerings should be considered.